daeuniverse/dae/docs/en/configuration/external-dns.md

-# Use External DNS
+# Use external DNS

-> **Note**
-> DNS request should be forwarded by dae for domain based traffic split.
-This guide will show you how to configure dae with external DNS.

-If you use a external DNS like AdguardHome, you could refer to the following guide.
+Pass DNS requests through dae for full domain-based routing.
+The kernel-side `domain()` rules match only when dae has seen the DNS answer.
+In the default `dial_mode: domain`, dae also re-matches the routing rules with the sniffed domain for a connection the kernel sent to a proxy outbound. dae re-matches only once the DNS answer passed through dae or the background probe through `bootstrap_resolver` (default `119.29.29.29:53` and `223.5.5.5:53`) confirmed the domain.
+The first connection to an unknown domain keeps the IP-based decision. dae never re-matches traffic the kernel sent to `direct` or `block`.
+`domain++` re-matches every sniffed connection without that check; `domain+` never re-matches.
+Use the following configuration with an external DNS service such as AdGuardHome.

 ## External DNS on localhost

-If you set up an external DNS on localhost, you may want to let the DNS queries to `dns.google` proxied.
-For example, if you have the following configuration in AdguardHome:
+To proxy queries to `dns.google` from a local external DNS service, use the following AdGuardHome configuration:

 ```
 Listen on: the same machine with dae, port 53.